 Most of the mitigation schemes providing nutrient offsets are based on abandoning agricultural land.
 By stopping farming, you remove a source of nutrients by removing fertiliser or animal manure inputs to the land.
 This is how development has been unlocked in The Solent region.
 However, this approach is not cost efficient, has big impacts on the livelihoods of farmers and is problematic at a time when food security is more important than ever.

 There are various mitigation options that could be delivered by different types of land management.
-These options include riparian buffers, engineered logjams and blocking drainage ditches, which collectively are termed as ‘catchment management solutions’.
+These options include riparian buffers, engineered logjams and blocking drainage ditches, which collectively are termed ‘catchment management solutions.’
 These solutions have relatively low land take, are supported by evidence and are backed by the regulator.
 We know this as our experts are currently writing guidance for the regulators on how these options could be deployed.

 Catchment management solutions also have a range of extra environmental benefits including biodiversity improvements, natural flood management and carbon sequestration.